-Have I mentioned how much I like this time of year?
-Only in every post, right?
-There are so many warm, spicy, nutty, tart, sweet recipes out there, it's hard to decide which one to cook or bake.
+Have I mentioned how much I like apple desserts?
+There are so many warm, spicy, nutty, tart, sweet recipes out there, it’s hard to decide which one to cook or bake.

 Easy Apple Roses

 - 1 red apple (Honeycrisp, Pink Lady or any red baking apple)

 - 1 sheet frozen puff pastry (follow directions on the box for thawing)